-3. Background 3.1 The Authority approves strategies and policies which determine the framework in which operational decisions are made.
-Strategic overarching decisions are reserved to the Board for decision (such as approving the budget and the capital programme).
-3.2 Officers implement decisions made by the Authority (or any decision-making committee of the Authority).
+- 3.1 The Authority approves strategies and policies which determine the framework in which operational decisions are made.
+Strategic overarching decisions are reserved to the Board for decision (such as approving the budget and the capital programme). - 3.2 Officers implement decisions made by the Authority (or any decision-making committee of the Authority).
 Officers also take measures to carry out these policies and decide day-to-day operational matters, within the framework of these decisions.
 In doing so, decision making by officers is subject to other control measures.
-These include: - The Constitution, including Procurement and Contract Rules and Financial Regulations, an Officers' Code of Conduct, a Gifts and Hospitality Policy and the Conflicts of Interest Policy, organisational values, • an Anti-fraud, Bribery and Corruption Policy, and internal audit and risk management arrangements.
+These include: - - The Constitution, including Procurement and Contract Rules and Financial Regulations, - an Officers' Code of Conduct, a Gifts and Hospitality Policy and the Conflicts of Interest

+Policy, organisational values, an Anti-fraud, Bribery and Corruption Policy, and internal audit and risk management arrangements.
 3.3 When taking an officer decision under the Scheme of Delegation the Officer must determine, having regard to the implications of the decision, whether further consultation with other officers and/or Members is appropriate, and should have regard to any guidance issued.
 3.4 Recent improvement related work from the Procurement Review undertaken by PWC and the development of the Single Assurance Framework (which is being developed to come to the Board for approval in September and which will incorporate the proposals contained within this report, if approved) has identified a need to review existing levels of delegation to ensure that governance works as effectively as possible in CPCA - i.e. that it provides strong decision making and oversight powers for Members on all important decisions and performance whilst not burdening the Member governance structure with relatively straightforward and uncontentious decisions which slows down decision making and hinders Best Value.
 3.5 When making the proposals for changes to delegations outlined in this report, consideration has been given to the processes and delegated levels operated by other Combined Authorities across England.

+4. Appendices

-4. A 4.
-Appendices 4.1 Appendix A - Marked up copy of Scheme of delegation with proposed changes 4.2 Appendix B - Clean copy of Scheme of delegation with proposed changes
+4.1 Appendix 1 - Marked up copy of Scheme of delegation with proposed changes

-5. Implications
+4.2 Appendix 2 - Clean copy of Scheme of delegation with proposed changes

-Financial Implications
+5. Implications Financial Implications

 5.1 Outlined in the report

 Legal Implications

 6.1 The Combined Authority is obliged to adopt and maintain a Constitution and Standing Orders.
 Section 101 of the Local Government Act 1972 allows the adoption of a scheme of officer delegations to ensure that it is clear that identified Chief Officers have the power to take decisions that are not reserved to elected members.

+5.1 Outlined in the report

+Legal Legal Implications

+6.1 The Combined Authority is obliged to adopt and maintain a Constitution and Standing Orders.
+Section 101 of the Local Government Act 1972 allows the adoption of a scheme of officer delegations to ensure that it is clear that identified Chief Officers have the power to take decisions that are not reserved to elected members.

 An effective Scheme of Delegation supports Value for Money by ensuring that decisions can be taken on a timely basis whilst ensuring strong member oversight and political accountability.

 Public Health Implications

 7.1 None specifically

 Environmental & Climate Change Implications

 8.1 None specifically

 Other Significant Implications

 9.1 There are no other significant implications

-Background Papers
+Back Background Papers

 10.1 None